TREASURIES-Private payrolls miss weighs on yields; Treasury cuts auction sizes

 New and reopened 10-year note and 30-year bond auctions will also be reduced by $2 billion, while the 20-year bond auctions will be cut by $4 billion.L1N2UD0YO

-A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes US2US10=RR, seen as an indicator of economic expectations, was at 63.1 basis points, nearly 20 points lower than where it ended 2021.
+A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on 2- and 10-year Treasury notes US2US10=RR, seen as an indicator of economic expectations, was at 60.6 basis points, nearly 20 points lower than where it ended 2021.

-The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was down 2 basis points at 1.146%.
+The 2-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was down 0.5 basis point at 1.160%.

 Price